-These address forms have a default routing behavior.
-Note that the default routing is overridden if there is a matching pattern in the dispatch file:
+The following URL patterns have a default routing behavior.
+Note that the default routing is overridden if there is a matching pattern that you have defined in your dispatch file:

 - Sends the request to an available instance of the

 - Sends the request to an available instance of the

 If a request matches the

-app-id.appspot portion of the hostname, but includes
+[YOUR_PROJECT_ID].appspot.com portion of the

 hostname, but includes a service, version, or instance name that does not exist,

-routed to the default version of the default service.
-Soft routing does not
+default service.
+Soft routing does not apply

 hostname is invalid.